Esri/i3s-spec/README.md

 - [Building Scene Layer](docs/1.7/BSL_ReadMe.md) (e.g. comprehensive building model including building components)

-The specification of the [indexed 3D scene layer (I3S)](format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and [scene layer package (\*.slpk)](format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md#scene-layer-packages), as well as the specification for accessing I3S resources as scene service REST endpoints, are described in this standard as open formats.
+The specification of the [indexed 3D scene layer (I3S)](format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and the specification for accessing I3S resources as scene service REST endpoints, are described in this standard as open formats.
 The REST endpoint implementations are described in the ReadMe for each profile.
+You can use [i3s tools](tools\scripts\getting_started.md) to convert to the newest i3s specification or validate your existing SLPK.

 ## Designed for Web, Mobile and Cloud